The monitors for the best gaming performance

 The graphics of video games are becoming more and more sophisticated and of course you want to enjoy these graphics accordingly.
 Of course, this always requires that the appropriate hardware is installed in the PC, because with an old graphics card, even the most expensive and best monitor will not provide you with a correspondingly good picture.
 However, if you already have one of the best graphics cards on the market and are looking for a monitor that gets the most out of your hardware, you’ve come to the right place.
 We’ve picked out the three best gaming monitors that are currently available.

 Our winners are similar in many respects and if you find something negative, it is complaining on a high level.
-Nevertheless, ASUS’ ROG Strix XG279Q wins with its high-quality build and top-notch scores that every gamer dreams of.
-The second place is taken by ViewSonic’s XG270QG, whose Elite series is specifically tailored to gamers.
-Particularly positive here is the native G-Sync from NVIDIA, which works first-class together with graphics cards with the same name.
-The “taillight” here is LG’s 27GL850-B, which stands out positively especially with its nano IPS panel.
-In terms of price, it is also the cheapest, which is really a dream considering the outstanding performance.
+However, the Samsung Odyssey G7 wins with its high-quality build and top-notch scores that every gamer dreams of.
+Second place goes to the Gigabyte M32U, which is the powerhouse in 4K.
+The “taillight” here is the ViewSonic Elite XG270QG, whose Elite series is specifically tailored to gamers.
+Particularly positive is the native G-Sync from NVIDIA, which works well with graphics cards with the same name.

 G-Sync at 165 Hz: ViewSonic Elite XG270QG